 The smoking ban makes lighting up illegal in Springfield inside any

 enclosed business or private club.
-Smokers can't take a drag within five feet of
+Smokers can't take a drag within five

 a playground, and smoking will only be allowed in fewer than a quarter of

 Supporters of the ban say it's a public health issue.

 "I don't feel like anybody is going to go out of business," said Melanie